 A HASS minor may not be in the same field as the humanities component of a Course 21E or 21S major.

 You may not overlap more than 2 subjects between a HASS minor and any other degree (major or minor).
 In some cases, you may minor and major in different, but related fields.
 Regardless of any overlap in requirements between the two programs, SHASS does not allow students to overlap more than 2 subjects between any two degrees (minor and minor or minor and major).

 You may file forms electronically or on paper.
 Click here for a HASS Minor Application Form or HASS Minor Completion Form.
 You may also pick up a HASS minor application from the field office, the advisor for your chosen minor, the SHASS Dean's Office (4-240), or the Students Services Center (11-120).
 You should apply for your HASS minor by the end of your junior year.

 Consult with the minor advisor about your program of study, and have the advisor sign your application.

-Submit the yellow (“canary”) copy to Andrea Wirth in the SHASS Dean's Office, 4-240; distribute the other copies as indicated on the bottom of the form.
+Submit the yellow (“canary”) copy to Andrea Wirth in the SHASS Dean's Office, 4-240; distribute the other copies as indicated on the bottom of the form, electronically or on paper.